jlindbloom/SMU-COVID-19/README.md

 <li> <strong>127</strong> beds occupied means in-person campus operations halted and remaining students asked to return home. </li>
 </ul>

-As of 9/1/2020, there are <strong>58</strong> active cases amongst students living in on-campus facilities.
+<strike> <strong>9/1/2020</strong>: there are <strong>58</strong> active cases amongst students living in on-campus facilities.
 All off-campus students are expected to isolate off campus, so assuming all on-campus students are also isolating on-campus there are 58 isolation beds currently being utilized.
 This means that SMU is roughly <strong>5</strong> on-campus cases away from hitting 63 beds occupied and possibly sending home students with homes within 120 miles of campus.
-Of course, this assumes that SMU is still planning to stick to the plan outlined in the most-current revision of the Fall 2020 Operations Plan document - but we will see.
+Of course, this assumes that SMU is still planning to stick to the plan outlined in the most-current revision of the Fall 2020 Operations Plan document - but we will see. </strike>

 Some other students are also tracking cases:
 <ul>